rsprouse/ultracomm/README.md

 1. Provide the absolute path to your build folder in the "Where to build the binaries:" box, e.g. `C:\build\ultracomm`.

 1. Press the Configure button.
-Select the "Visual Studio 10" as the "generator for this project".
+Select the "Visual Studio 12 2013" as the "generator for this project".
+Use the "Select default native compilers" option.

 1. Press Generate.

 1. Look for the file named `ultracomm.sln` in your build folder.
-   Open it with Visual Studio 2010.
+   Open it with Visual Studio 2013.
 You will see the ultracomm project in the Solution Explorer pane.

+1. (Optional) Change the active configuration to 'Release'.

 1. Right-click the ultracomm project and choose 'Build'.
 This will compile `ultracomm.exe`.